-- Becoming more and more consciously aware of my relational circuits, and especially becoming more aware of when they go off-line. - Taking responsibility for getting my relational circuits back on-line when I notice that they are off-line. - Deliberately pointing my relational circuits toward the Lord. - Regular times of deliberately establishing interactive connection with the Lord, becoming more and more consciously aware of spontaneous connections, and deliberately making more space for spontaneous connections when I notice them. - Regular, ongoing troubleshooting to remove hindrances. - Regular, ongoing work to resolve trauma, as an especially important part of removing hindrances.
-And,
+- Becoming more and more consciously aware of my relational circuits, and especially becoming more aware of when they go off-line. - Taking responsibility for getting my relational circuits back on-line when I notice that they are off-line.

 &lt;sup>26See chapter 37 in the big lion book and chapters 15 and 16 in Outsmarting Yourself for discussion of how to become more consciously aware of the status of your relational circuits.